brianbraatz/brianbraatz.github.io/content/post/Articles/__NEW_____/Reverse Proxies Visually Explained.md

 Now, our customers are hardcore foobar enthusiasts.

-They don't want fancy web interfaces or mobile apps.
+They don't want fancy web interfaces or mobile apps.. (sorry IPhone and Android users... :) )

 No, sir! **They use Python command-line console apps** to order their beloved foobars.